 Entry requirements, fees and applying

-GCSE: 5 GCSE passes at grade C/4 or above which must include English and maths (or equivalent).
+GCSE: GCSE English and maths at grade C/4 or above (or equivalent).

 Additional entry criteria

-- Applicants should currently be working in, or about to start work in, an appropriate area of clinical practice and have written support from their manager.
+- Applicants should currently be working in, an appropriate area of clinical practice and have written support from their manager.

 - DBS (criminal record) and Occupational Health clearance must be in place before you start the programme.

 Select an option from the list above to view alternative qualifications.